smudge/decks/railsconf-2022/slides.md

 CLICK

-It just kept breaking for all sorts of reasons.
+And it just kept breaking for all sorts of reasons.
 -->

 ---